deepdesign/bitlab/docs/sprite-shapes.md

 ## Summary

-The sprite shape system in BitLab is designed to be:
+The sprite shape system in Pixli is designed to be:
 - **Extensible**: Easy to add new shapes
 - **Type-Safe**: TypeScript ensures consistency
 - **Performant**: Efficient rendering for many sprites